The employment tribunal

 An employer cannot withhold salary for work already carried out by the employee if they fail to work their notice period.

-An employer can terminate an employment relationship if it done so lawfully, this means that they must have a good reason for dismissal and follow a proper procedure.
+An employer can terminate an employment relationship if it is done lawfully, this means that they must have a good reason for dismissal and follow a proper procedure.

 An employer cannot lawfully dismiss because the employee: